-It is like a married couple with a joint bank account.
+Analogy – like a couple with a joint bank account.

-Non-polar covalent bonds tend to form between two very similar atoms.
-Their electronegativity value is small in comparison to other bonds.
+Nonpolar covalent bonds tend to form between two very similar atoms.
+Their difference in electronegativity value is small in comparison to atoms with stronger bonds.

 An example of nonpolar covalent bond is a bond between two carbon atoms.

 To read more about this bond type, go to Carbon to Carbon nonpolar covalent bond>